 Short Course at ECS meetings

 This course is intended for chemists, physicists, materials scientists, and engineers with an interest in applying electrochemical impedance techniques to study a broad variety of electrochemical processes.
-The attendee will develop a basic understanding of the technique, the sources of errors in impedance measurements, the manner in which experiments can be optimized to reduce these errors, and the use of graphical methods to interpret measurements in terms of meaningful physical properties.
+Attendees develop a basic understanding of the technique, sources of errors in impedance measurements, manner in which experiments can be optimized to reduce these errors, and use of graphical and regression methods to interpret measurements in terms of meaningful physical properties.
+The content follows the textbook coauthored by Prof. Mark Orazem.1 Students are guided through using the Orazem group’s recently published measurement program.2

 Topics to be covered

-- The motivation for using impedance spectroscopy advantages as compared to other transient techniques and the conditions under which its use is ideally suited;
+- Motivation for using impedance spectroscopy advantages as compared to other transient techniques and the conditions under which its use is ideally suited;

-- The basic concepts of how impedance is measured;
+- Basic concepts of how impedance is measured;

 - Proper selection of experimental parameters;